top of page

 Picture2.png

-3. Conserving Arctic Genomic Integrity and Diversity
+Conserving Arctic Genomic Integrity and Diversity

 However, this same genomic study found that around half of the Siberian Huskies that compete in sled racing have European breed introgression, while show dogs generally did not (Smith et al. 2024).
 This suggests intentional crossbreeding after the formation of the breed in 1930 which may have been done to introduce alleles to enhance performance, particularly in sprint races and warmer climates.
-However, such modern admixture with non-Arctic breeds poses a threat to the breed's genetic identity by introducing alleles not subjected to the same environmental and functional selective pressures inherent to Arctic conditions.
+However, such modern admixture with non-Arctic breeds poses a threat to the breed's genetic identity and adaptive traits by introducing alleles not subjected to the same environmental and functional selective pressures inherent to Arctic conditions.
 The introduction of genes from unrelated breeds can dilute or even eliminate ancestral adaptations and compromise the ancient genomic continuity of this unique lineage of dogs.

 Conserving Functionally Important Genetic Adaptations

-4. Avoiding Outbreeding Depression
+Avoiding Outbreeding Depression

 Crossbreeding between genetically distinct dog breeds is often pursued to enhance genetic diversity and mitigate inbreeding depression.
-However, such practices can also lead to outbreeding depression, where the resulting offspring exhibit reduced fitness due to the disruption of coadapted gene complexes and the introduction of incompatible or mismatched traits.
+However, such practices can also lead to outbreeding depression, where the resulting offspring exhibit reduced fitness due to the disruption of co-adapted gene complexes and the introduction of incompatible or mismatched traits.

 Structure, Orthopedic Risks, and Functional Impacts